MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 Privileged access management in Office 365 is currently only available for customers with E5 and Advanced Compliance SKUs.

 ### When will privileged access be available for Office 365 workloads beyond Exchange?
-We do plan to offer this feature in other Office 365 workloads soon.
+We plan to offer this feature in other Office 365 workloads soon.
 When we’re ready to share a timeline, it will be available through the Office 365 roadmap.

 ### How is this different from Azure Active Directory’s Privileged Identity Management?
-Privileged access management in Office 365 and [Azure AD Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-configure) complement each other by providing access control with JIT access at different scopes.
+Privileged access management in Office 365 and [Azure AD Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-configure) complement each other by providing access control with just-in-time access at different scopes.
 Together they provide a robust set of controls for protecting your data.

 Privileged access management in Office 365 can be defined and scoped at the task level, while Azure AD Privileged Identity Management applies at the role level with the ability to execute multiple tasks.
 Azure AD Privileged Identity Management primarily allows managing accesses for AD roles and role groups while privileged access management in Office 365 is applied at the task level.